 Interprofessional Teaching in Action Matters Award (I-TEAM Award)

-The purpose of the I-TEAM award is to recognize a faculty team who has demonstrated excellence in interprofessional practice and education (IPE) through teaching innovation and the advancement of UIC's IPE Mission.
+The purpose of the I-TEAM award is to recognize a faculty team who has demonstrated excellence in interprofessional practice and education (IPE) through teaching innovation and the advancement of CAIPPER’s IPE Mission.

-The Mission of IPE at UIC is to create transformational change in health professions education and health care service delivery by delivering evidence-based learning experiences that build collaborative competence and foster interprofessional scholarship and collaborative practice across academic programs, clinical services and community partners with focused attention to the pressing needs of underserved individuals and populations.
-For more information on IPE, please view Educating for Achievement of Collaborative Practice Competency (Keehn, 2018).
+The CAIPPER’s Mission of IPE is to create transformational change in health professions education and health care service delivery by delivering evidence-based learning experiences that build collaborative competence and foster interprofessional scholarship and collaborative practice across academic programs, clinical services and community partners with focused attention to the pressing needs of underserved individuals and populations.

 $2,500 will be awarded to a faculty team based on their development of innovative curriculum, organizational change, and IPE practice opportunities that fosters a culture of interprofessional collaboration.